Tigers vs. Rays: Betting Trends, Records ATS, Home/Road Splits

 Tigers Recent Betting Performance

-- In seven games as the underdog over the last 10 matchups, the Tigers have a record of 2-5.

-- When it comes to the total, the Tigers and their opponents are 5-5-0 in their previous 10 games.

-- The last 10 Tigers games have not had a spread posted by bookmakers.
+- The Tigers' previous 10 matchups have not had a spread posted by oddsmakers.

 Discover More About This Game